Carlos Santana Preview, Player Props: Brewers vs. Padres

 Carlos Santana At The Plate

-- Santana has driven in a run in 41 games this season (35.0%), including 17 games with more than one RBI (14.5%).
-He has also driven home three or more of his team's runs in six contests.
+- Santana has driven home a run in 42 games this season (35.6%), including more than one RBI in 14.4% of his games and producing three or more of his team's runs on six occasions..

-- He has scored in 39.3% of his games this season, with more than one run scored in 8.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.